The Great Canadian Culture Hunt

-The Great Canadian Culture Hunt was a Canadian documentary television miniseries which aired on CBC Television in 1976.
+The Great Canadian Culture Hunt is a Canadian documentary television miniseries which aired on CBC Television in 1976.

 Premise

 Canadian culture was featured in this series of documentaries hosted by actor Gordon Pinsent.

 Scheduling

 This hour-long series was broadcast Wednesdays from 10 March to 14 April 1976.
 The first three episodes were broadcast at 8:30 p.m. after which the episodes began at 8:00 p.m.